rerun-io/rerun/docs/content/howto/dataframe-api.md

 recording = rr.dataframe.load_recording("/path/to/file.rrd")
 ```

 Although RRD files generally contain a single recording, they may occasionally contain 2 or more.
-This can happen for example if the RRD includes a blueprint, which is stored as a recording that is separate from the data.
+This can happen, for example, if the RRD includes a blueprint, which is stored as a recording that is separate from the data.

 For such RRD, the `load_archive()` function can be used: